 Overall, alumni are satisfied with their choice of college.
-The percent of alumni who indicated that they would choose to attend USC Aiken if they could start college over has been in excess of 80% since the 2007 survey of 2003-2004 graduates (7.2-5).
+The percent of alumni who indicated that they would choose to attend USC Aiken if they could start college over has been in excess of 80% since the 2006-07 survey of 2003-2004 graduates (7.2-5) and has been showing a increasing trend.
 Compared to other schools across the nation, USC Aiken freshmen and seniors rate a higher satisfaction with the quality of their relationship with faculty (7.2-6) and administrators (7.2-7).